Seitenbau/eclipse.plugin.consolelink/README.md

 # Eclipse Console Links

 This eclipse plug-in provides support for file system links in the eclipse console.
-A link to a file must start with file:// and the file must reference a file of the current eclipse workspace.
+A link to a file must start with file:// and the file must reference a file in the current eclipse workspace.

 Try something like System.out.println("file://C:/workspace/consolelink/pom.xml"); the path in the eclipse console now works as a link to the pom.xml file.